Brazil corruption probe widens; Senate leader, BTG Pactual CEO arrested

 The net worth of Esteves was last estimated at $2.2 billion by Forbes Magazine.

-(Additional reporting by Pedro Fonseca, Leonardo Goy and Caroline Stauffer; Writing by Anthony Boadle and Brad Haynes; Editing by Kieran Murray and Frances Kerry)
+(Additional reporting by Pedro Fonseca, Leonardo Goy, Caroline Stauffer and Jeb Blount; Writing by Anthony Boadle and Brad Haynes; Editing by Kieran Murray and Frances Kerry)